nadeenAlshibil/Azure-Networking/README.md

 ### Task 1: Create resources
 In this section, you'll create a virtual network and subnet to host the VM used to access your private link resource.
 An Azure SQL database is used later as the example service.

-We will be using an Azure CLI script to deploy the networks and the VM:
+We will be using an Azure CLI script to deploy the networks and the VM.

+If you prefer to use Terraform to deploy the lab resources go here: https://github.com/nadeenAlshibil/Azure-Networking/blob/main/Terraform/readme.md

+Otherwise keep reading.

-  1. Download the script here: https://aka.ms/AzureNetworksLab
+  1. Download the az cli script here: https://aka.ms/AzureNetworksLab
   2. Login to the portal & launch the cloud shell:

  ![image](Images/Login-to-the-portal.png)